Live Build — Google Play Coming Soon

 Product work at Pixel Forgeworks stays practical, workflow-aware, and grounded in real behavior rather than generic app polish.

 A practical food tracker focused on meal logging, pantry visibility, and reducing friction around grocery workflow planning.
+Published in partnership with jefehz.org.

 Feedback